dsforecast/PortfolioBacktesting/README.md

 # Portfolio Backtesting
-Collection of function to backtest portfolio and asset management strategies
+Collection of function to backtest portfolio and asset management strategies in python